gnosisguild/zodiac/docs/tutorial-module-exit/designate-token.md

 ![Exit Module interface](/img/tutorial/exit_1.png)

 The Exit Module prompts you to enter a `Token Contract Address` and a `Circulating Supply Amount`.
-The Token Contract Address and Circulting Supply Amount refer to the ERC20 token participants can redeem for a proportional share of this account’s compatible ERC20 digital assets.
+The Token Contract Address and Circulting Supply Amount refer to the ERC20 token participants can redeem for a proportion of this account’s compatible ERC20 digital assets.

 ## Token Contract Address